sunny-b/RubyTutor/README.md

 Lastly, `available_methods` outputs all the available methods for the object passed in. `available_methods` also has an optional filter you can pass in.
 The filter must be a string and the filter only corresponds to the beginning of the method name.
 In other words, a filter of `'to'` will return all the methods that begin with `'to'`.

+If another object is used for the filter instead of a string, the program will ignore it and return all available methods for the object passed in.

 Example output:

 ```ruby